Elijah-Bodden/Membrane/README.md

 </br>
 Robust, server-minimal peer routing in the browser
 <!-- </br>
-Note: much of this repo is production materials.
-If you're looking for the actual library source, you can find it <a href="https://github.com/Elijah-Bodden/Membrane/blob/main/lib/index.js">here</a>.
+Note: most of this repo is materials for membranexus.com, the project's main demo.
+If you're looking for the actual library, you can find it <a href="https://github.com/Elijah-Bodden/Membrane/blob/main/lib/index.js">here</a>.
 </p> -->

 ## What's this?